-"I understand, agree, and consent to allow my child to undergo substance (a drug or alcohol) screening of their urine, breath, saliva or otherwise.
-I understand if a student is found to be in violation of the Midwest Academy Substance Abuse Policy or if the student fails to comply with a drug testing request, this will lead to disciplinary consequences up to and including expulsion from school.
+"I understand if a student is found to be in violation of the Midwest Academy Substance Abuse Policy or if the student fails to comply with a drug testing request, this will lead to disciplinary consequences up to and including expulsion from school.
 I hereby authorize any physician, laboratory, hospital, or medical professional retained by the school to both conduct such screening and provide the results to the school.
 I release the school or any person affiliated with the school and any such person or institution from liability."

-Anti-Bullying Policy
+Anti-Bullving Policy